ResearchComputing/Documentation/docs/gateways/jupyterhub.md

 pipmain(['freeze'])
 ```

-If the packages you need are not available, you can create your own custom environment and Jupyter kernel (see the _Additional Documentation_ below).
+If the packages you need are not available, [you can create your own custom environment and Jupyter kernel](#additional-documentation).

 ### Step 4: Shut down a Notebook Server